df15h-moddable/df15h-ce-public/docs/2_configure/2_topics/lod/fo4/01_folip.md

 Run `FOLIP - Before Generation` ...

-1. Launch xEdit and load all your mods.
+1. Launch xEdit and load all mods.
-2. Right-click any of your plugins and choose Apply Script.
+2. Right-click any plugins and select "Apply Script".
-3. From the dropdown, select the FOLIP - Before Generation.pas file and click OK.
+3. From the dropdown, select `FOLIP - Before Generation.pas`.
-4. Optionally configure the options presented in the script's GUI.
-The default options are the recommended options for users.
+4. The default options are recommended.
-Warning!
-Attention Mod Authors!
-If you are here to generate pregenerated LOD for your mod, untick Respect Enable Parents option!
-This feature only works if the user generates LOD for their specific load order and continues to use the generated plugins.
-This feature will cause CTDs and visual anomalies otherwise.
-5. Click Start
+5. Start.
-6. Wait until it complete.
-It will generate records into FOLIP - Before Generation.esp.
-This will take a few minutes.
+6. The script will generate records into `FOLIP - Before Generation.esp`.
+This will take some time.
-7. Once the patch successful message is shown, a Windows Explorer window will open to the location of the FOLIP Before Generation Output.zip (in xEdit\Edit Scripts\FOLIP\output).
+7. When the patch is complete, a Windows Explorer window will open `FOLIP Before Generation Output.zip` in `xEdit\Edit Scripts\FOLIP\output`.
-8. Install the FOLIP Before Generation Output.zip file with your mod manager and activate the FOLIP - Before Generation.esp plugin.
+8. Install `FOLIP Before Generation Output.zip` with your mod manager and activate the `FOLIP - Before Generation.esp` plugin.

 ### Sythesis